-Tutoring Program - The Wintrode Student Success Center (110) offers tutoring for select SDSU courses, improves understanding of course material, and teaches effective studying strategies.
+Tutoring Program - The Wintrode Student Success and Opportunity Center (110) offers tutoring for select SDSU courses, improves understanding of course material, and teaches effective studying strategies.

 University Marketing and Communications - UMC enhances and protects the institutional reputation of South Dakota State University; to advance and strengthen the institution’s brand; to encourage community engagement and to reinforce the university’s relevance to key audiences.

 University Policy and Procedure Manual - Official policies and procedures of South Dakota State University.
 The University is governed by state and federal law, administrative regulations, and policies of the South Dakota Board of Regents (SDBOR) and the State of South Dakota.